 We both got the same grade, which briefly pissed me off.

 Another year rolled by and finals approached.
 Anglo-Norman Feudalism – not a phrase you read every day – was one of my papers.
 A few weeks before the balloon went up I met George on the bridge in the middle of the college.
 George was also a historian and also studying this paper.
 He was vastly cleverer than me.
-He had this way with him, as many very clever people have, of fixing a half-smile on his face when listening to what you were saying which seemed to show all too clearly that he thought that you were pretty stupid.
+He had this way with him, as many very clever people have, of fixing a half-smile on his face when listening to what you were saying in which surprise, contempt and disappointment were mixed in roughly equal measure.

 That expression was there when I answered his first question, whether I’d read a 20-page article with the snappy title of Politics & Property in Medieval England by JC Holt.
 I told him I had but hadn’t understood it.